 The last year has brought with it major developments in WordPress e-Learning options, often referred to as an LMS (Learning Management System).
 Such tools were previously only available at universities, most using the popular Moodle, that needed bands of geeks to keep it up and running.
 Now WordPress makes LMS viable for mainstream schools and any business providing training services for any sector – Be it for a hundred or thousands of students.

-These plugins can work with most themes, however an eLearning website should not look like a marketing website.
+All these plugins can work with most themes too, however an eLearning website should not look like a marketing website.
 The layout and structure needs special care to keep students engaged.
-Pre-built LMS-styled themes are available, plus there’s a stunning community-learning package from buddyboss I love.
-Best of all, each can be linked into the powerful WooCommerce cart to help track transactions and take in money for the courses automatically.

 Make getting paid easier with WooCommerce

-The popular WordPress WooCommerce shopping cart add-on is critical, since any business selling training needs to be paid, online.
-And using Paypal is never, ever enough.
-The arrival of Stripe means that setting up monthly payments and regular subscriptions is easier and less costly now.
-You can have trial offers as well as provide vouchers to help bring in more students who would prefer to try, before they buy.
+The popular WordPress WooCommerce shopping cart is also important element of any WordPress LMS, since any business selling training needs to be paid, online.
+And the default using Paypal is never, ever enough.
+The arrival of Stripe addon for Woocommerce means that setting up monthly payments and regular subscriptions is easier and less costly now.
+With the subscription addon you can have trial offers as well as provide vouchers to help bring in more students who would prefer to try, before they buy.
 Or with additional plugins, generate cart credits or vouchers, allowing say grandparents to pay for a month or full year as a surprise gift.
-To replicate this in tools like Moodle or other systems is hard work and costly.
+To replicate this in traditional tools like Moodle or other systems is hard work and extremely costly.

-But an LMS site, like a eCommerce site is a lot more complex than a marketing website.
+An LMS site, like a eCommerce site is a lot more complex than a marketing website.
 Sometimes you will need help from those who build these complex sites for a living.
 We know all the tricks, often doing in a few hours or days what I’ve seen take newcomers take weeks or months.
-Certainly if your LMS site is being done as a hobby or non-profit use, then the DIY path can be fine – We’re still here if you get into trouble.
+The initial problem you will find, is hosting.
+Don’t try to run one of these on a standard shared hosting plan or even a VPS plan from popular NZ providers.
+We recommend Cloudways and their Vultr servers.
+These start from just US$25/mth, with good upgrade paths as you grow…

-A good ‘social learner’ LMS site, built professionally, with a mobile app, can now be in the thousands, not tens of thousands of dollars.
-A system you can build your own business on.
-To discover the opportunities from Learndash, Sensei and mobile apps could do for your school, private tutoring or training business, just fill in the form below.
+Confused?
+We’re here if you get into trouble or need someone to configure the backend things, allowing you to fully focus upon the content.
+To discover the opportunities from Learndash, Sensei and related mobile apps could do for your school, private tutoring or training business, just fill in the form below.